JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 UMQ_final(a,e) = -0.0022 × 1.0 × 1.0 = **-0.0022 (Slightly immoral)**

 ### 2 Isaac - trauma/threat of death

+Context: Isaac was bound and placed on the altar, facing the imminent threat of death by his father's hand.

 - ΔOS = -0.50 (Bound, knife raised, near-death trauma)
 - VSA (Advanced) = 0.58